Have questions? We’ve got answers.

 6. Will I have an official address where I can have mail sent?

-7. Are there any agencies that can manage my home while I am not there?
+7. Are there any property management services that can manage my home while I am not there?

 8. Can I rent my home when I’m not using it?
 What do I need to worry about?